LJSkinner/Constituency-Check-CLI/README.md

 **DISCLAIMER**: They do have an upper limit for the number of calls you can make to their service per day, so you may encounter an error if you're making a lot of calls in a day.
 Additionally, due to the nature of web scraping, this could break at any point should their website change.
 I also may private this repo at any time at the request of the authors.

-## Update Todo
-Current plans for a v1.2 release of Constituency Electoral Results Checker:
-- [x] Make seat search the default and allow the user to view more than one in a session.
-- [ ] Searching by MP name would be useful.
-Considerations need to be made about how to get these names, as MPs change more often than seat names.

 ## Usage & Installation
 First clone the repo and install the requirements using pip.
 This assumes you have Python and Pip installed on your machine.
 If not, please be sure to get both of them before continuing.